ipwnosx/docs-1/content/rancher/v2.x/en/cluster-admin/cleaning-cluster-nodes/_index.md

 1. Rancher is removed from the cluster.
 However, the cluster persists, running the native version of Kubernetes.

-**Result:** All components listed for imported clusters in [What Gets Removed?](#what-gets-removed) are deleted.
+**Result:** All components listed for registered clusters in [What Gets Removed?](#what-gets-removed) are deleted.

 {{% /tab %}}
 {{% tab "By Script" %}}
-Rather than cleaning imported cluster nodes using the Rancher UI, you can run a script instead.
-This functionality is available since `v2.1.0`.
+Rather than cleaning registered cluster nodes using the Rancher UI, you can run a script instead.

 >**Prerequisite:**
 >